Wind Energy Industry Recovering

 Industry Boosted by Booming Repowering Market

-wind powerLONDON, UK (GlobalData), 8 March 2012 – Installed capacity is set to increase as power markets are expected to witness massive growth in multiple regions, following a temporary decline caused by the global recession, a new report by market intelligence experts GlobalData has found.
+wind powerLONDON, UK (GlobalData), 8 March 2012 – Installed capacity is set to increase as markets are expected to witness massive growth in multiple regions, following a temporary decline caused by the global recession, a new report by market intelligence experts GlobalData has found.

-The global wind repowering market in 2011 was primarily dominated by Denmark, Germany, the US and India.
-Denmark was the largest wind repowered market with an estimated 213.1 MW, accounting for around 51.6% of the total global repowered capacity.
+The global repowering market in 2011 was primarily dominated by Denmark, Germany, the US and India.
+Denmark was the largest repowered market with an estimated 213.1 MW, accounting for around 51.6% of the total global repowered capacity.
 Germany, the second largest wind repowered market in 2011 forms around 43.1% of the global repowered capacity.

-While global installed capacity increased dramatically during 2006-2009, the global recession sparked a 13.8% fall in annual additions during 2010, when major wind markets, including the US, Germany and Spain, faced economic struggles as a result of the global recession.
-These markets are soon expected to recover thanks to a huge order intake by major wind manufacturers across emerging regions. worldwide received a high order intake in 2010, with expected delivery deadlines in 2011 and 2012, contributing to the large total of annual installations expected this year.
+While global installed wind capacity increased dramatically during 2006-2009, the global recession sparked a 13.8% fall in annual additions during 2010, when major wind markets, including the US, Germany and Spain, faced economic struggles as a result of the global recession.
+These markets are soon expected to recover thanks to a huge order intake by major wind manufacturers across emerging regions. manufacturers worldwide received a high order intake in 2010, with expected delivery deadlines in 2011 and 2012, contributing to the large total of annual installations expected this year.

 According to GlobalData, the value of the global wind repowering market has increased significantly during the last five years.
 In 2005, wind sites were repowered to an estimated cumulative capacity of 877 megawatts (MW).
 Since this time, the cumulative installed capacity has risen dramatically to 2,499.4 MW.
 Still, this explored capacity represents only around 17% of the total global repowering potential, which is estimated to exceed 50,000 MW by 2020.